Prepare for Freezing Temperatures

 ✓ Encircle the pipe in heated, dampened towels.
 Change frequently.

-✓ Position a space heater to circulate warm air around a section of pipe.
+✓ Position a space heater to circulate warm air around a section of pipe. - For enclosed pipes:

 ✓ Turn up the heat in your home.